Commitment and Governance

 L Brands sources goods from approximately 350 factories around the world — the vast majority of which are located in the United States, China, Sri Lanka, Vietnam and India.
 In fact, the majority of our production comes from these five locations and include many strategic supplier partners that are long-term, low-turnover and share our values.

-Sourcing Risk Committee
+Sourcing Risk Council

 - Chief Compliance Officer